 It was 2009 and Kit was scheduled to give a keynote at Cornell on “The New American Consumer” as part of a large conference on economic disruption.
-I tagged along to see upstate New York, where she spent the first 8 or so years of her life, and to meet some of her extended family.
+I tagged along to see upstate New York, where she spent the first eight years of her life, and to meet some of her extended family.
 It was a splendid trip.
-Ithaca is indeed “gorges” and it was fun to meet the family at Brooks Barbecue for a big mid-afternoon lunch.
+Ithacahttps://vm.tiktok.com/ZMJyEWskc/ is indeed “gorges” and it was fun to meet the family at Brooks Barbecue for a big mid-afternoon lunch.
 It was also the site of an epiphany that would reshape my musical cosmos in a deep way.

 Eventually I did surface and started listening to other stuff.
 Despite the deep Dead dive, I have always been, and remain, very eclectic in my musical tastes.
-I adhere to Duke Ellington’s “good/bad” approach to favorite musical genres.
+I adhere to Duke Ellington’s “good/bad” approach to musical genres (when asked what styles of music were his favorite, Duke replied, “There are only two kinds of music — good and bad.
+I like good music.”).
 My tastes span the Moody Blues, Capt.
-Beefheart, the Eagles, Kendrick Lamar, Niki Minaj, Bach, Beck, Chris Stapleton, Spoon, Cecilia Bartoli, Monk, Trane, etc. But by picking up the Dead again, I had become, I realized, a fan of the “jam band” genre, an ungainly, ill-defined category that generates all kinds of stereotypes.
+Beefheart, the Eagles, Kendrick Lamar, Niki Minaj, Bach, Beck, Chris Stapleton, Spoon, Cecilia Bartoli, Monk, Trane, etc. You get the idea.
+But by picking up the Dead again, I had become, I realized, a fan of the “jam band” genre, an ungainly, ill-defined category that generates all kinds of stereotypes.
 And in that space, Phish looms large.
 So, I listened to the quartet from Burlington.
-Out of curiosity at first, then out of obligation (“a lot of people like these guys, I should too, keep listening . . . “).
+Out of curiosity at first, then out of obligation (“a lot of people like these guys, I should too, keep listening ,” I told myself).
 But I’m not gonna lie, I didn’t get them.
 They sounded too prickly, silly, exhibitionist and loud – nothing really appealed to me.
 Finally, I gave up on them.

 We saw Trey at the Dead’s farewell show at Soldier Field in 2015 and he was spectacular.
 But I viewed him as a bolt-on to the Dead, like Bruce Hornsby, more than I did as an artist in his own right.